abtion/guidelines/career-development/ladder.md

 - [ ] Encourages team to stay on a sustainable pace.

 #### Technical skills
-- [ ] Understands what differentiates their favourite language with others.
+- [ ] Understands what differentiates their favorite language from others.
 Knows what the language is useful for and when it is not the best option.
-- [ ] Understand where to place logic in their favourite framework.
+- [ ] Understand where to place logic in their favorite framework.

 ### Level 3

 #### Impactful
 - [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.
+- [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.

 #### Simple
 - [ ] Capable of prioritizing tasks.
 Avoids getting caught up in unimportant details and focuses on delivering value to the client (avoids bike-shedding).

 #### Test-driven
-- [ ] Can start a project from scratch and setup testing frameworks.
+- [ ] Can start a project from scratch and set up testing frameworks.
 - [ ] Has an opinion about which frameworks to use.
-- [ ] Can mock http requests and understands where these tests will potentially fail.
+- [ ] Can mock HTTP requests and understands where these tests will potentially fail.
 - [ ] Can integrate with CI.
 - [ ] Moves from TFD to TFD+Refactor = TDD
 - [ ] Breaks systems into small testable units.